ahnaftahmid39/ecom-backend/README.md

 ## Adding discount to all cart items of a user

 If a user wants to use discount, after validating the coupon, we update the discount field of all the cart items.
-However price remains the same but when paying, we calculate the price using formula, $$ final \space price \space = price \times discount \space / \space 100 $$
+However price remains the same but when paying, we calculate the price using formula, `final price = price * discount / 100`

 Discount is in percentage.